-Pension received from some organizations like UNO is tax free.
+Pension received from some organizations like UNO is tax free income.
 Also one-third or Rs 15,000 (whichever is less) is exempted from tax in case of family pension received by dependents.

-Amount up to Rs 5 lakhs received at the time of voluntary retirement or termination of service is tax free.
+Amount up to Rs 5 lakhs received at the time of voluntary retirement or termination of service is tax free income.
 Any excess is taxed at income tax slabs applicable to you.

-The compensation received by employees in event of closure of a company is tax free.
+The compensation received by employees in event of closure of a company is tax free income.

 Any scholarship received to cover educational expenses is tax free u/s 10(16).
 The scholarship need NOT necessarily be awarded by Government.
 ‘Cost of education’ includes not only the tuition fees but all other expenses which are incidental to acquiring education.
 Scholarship may have been given by Govt., University, Board, Trust, etc.

-All payments receive in cash or kind as an award given by the central or state governments or by a body recognized by the central government is tax free.
+All payments receive in cash or kind as an award given by the central or state governments or by a body recognized by the central government is tax free income.

 Any amounts offered by government to individuals from Prime Minister’s National Relief Fund or students fund or foundation for communal harmony is tax free.